hoverbike1/TOTK-Mods-collection/README.md

 ### Mod description & usage :

 - **FPS** : Changes the game's framerate lock
-If you get under the framerate lock defined by the mod, the game will be in slow motion.
-Vice versa if you get over the defined framerate lock.
+If you are under the framerate lock defined by the mod, the game will be in slow motion, and sped up if you are over the defined framerate lock.
 Cinematics will be sped up when you go over 30FPS.
-We recommend the 30fps version as the 60fps version is still a work in progress, 15 and 20 FPS being experimental and potentially useless.
+You need to combine with a dynamic fps mod to fix this behavior.
-*Why should I use the 30fps mod ?* : In vanilla, the game seems to lock to 25 or 20 fps when you hit 29fps (This remains to be proven).
+*Why should I use the 30fps mod ?* : In vanilla, the game locks to 20 fps when you hit even 29fps, the mod corrects this.
 </br>

 - **Dynamic FPS** : Matches the game clock to your framerate and fixes slow motion when under the framerate lock, works well when coupled with any of the FPS mods above.